cyberomanov/slash_refunds_tendermint/README.md

 Most public nodes only keep ~100 blocks!
 We maintain the last 10,000 blocks for every chain we validate on.
 If you need an endpoint for a network [we support](https://www.lavenderfive.com/), please reach out!

+Note also that this will only refund the **LATEST** slashing event!!

 ## Requirements:
 1. You will need to install the dependencies.